 In 1152, William inherited the title of Earl of Northumbria from his father.
-However, in 1157, he was forced to give up this title to Henry II Plantagenet, King of England (my 26th great-grandfather through his daughter Eleanor of England, my 25th great-grandfather through his son John “Lackland” of England, and my 25th great-grandfather through his son William “Longespée”.)
+However, in 1157, he was forced to give up this title to Henry II Plantagenet, King of England (my 26th great-grandfather through his daughter Eleanor of England, my 24th and 25th great-grandfather through his son John “Lackland” of England, and my 25th great-grandfather through his son William “Longespée”.)

 Following the death of William and David’s elder brother King Malcolm IV on 9 December 1165, William became king and was crowned on Christmas Eve 1165.
 After William I became king, he spent much time and effort trying to regain Northumbria.

 In 1173 and 1174, William and others revolted against Henry II.
 In 1174, at the Battle of Alnwick, William decided to charge the English troops himself.
 He was unhorsed, captured by Henry’s troops, and taken to Falaise, Normandy.
 Henry then sent an army to occupy Scotland.
 To regain his kingdom, William was compelled to sign the Treaty of Falaise, acknowledging Henry as William’s feudal superior and agreeing to pay for the cost of the English army’s occupation of Scotland through taxation of the Scottish denizens.
 In addition, the church of Scotland was placed under the jurisdiction of the English church.
 Only after these concessions were made was William permitted to return to Scotland in 1175.